wwatson4506/DiskIO/README.md

 ### Updates:

  - Removed Teensy MTP support.
+ - Fixed extra non-existent devices being setup in the "connectedMSCDrives()" function.
+ - Fixed unrecognized USB drives on reboot or powerup.

 #### Objectives:

 - Support up to 4 USB Mass Storage devices (2 supported at the moment to minimize memory usage) the native SDIO SD and LittleFS devices.